watercpp/water/water/threads/readme.md

 `water::threads` contains functions to run threads, and synchronization objects: mutexes, condition variables, read write locks, semaphores, barriers and call-once.

+You probably want to use the C++ standard library instead of `water::threads`.

+Much of this was originally created to work on Windows 2000 and Windows XP that did not have read write locks or condition variables.
+It was very useful for writing multithreaded code that worked across linux, mac and windows.
+Since then every new version of the C++ standard library has added more and more of what `water::threads` does.

+`water::threads` is still maintained and used, if for some reason you want to use it instead of the C++ standard library.

 One part is a thin layer over posix and windows threads and synchronization objects, another part is synchronization objects implemented here.
 The system synchronization objects are preferred over the water variants, most of the time.